Friday, November 8, 2024

 SAMHAIN AND ETC.

-I have read some articles that claim if Samhain was coopted by Catholics at all, it wasn't All Saints Day that replaced it, but Saint Martin's Day (aka Martinmass).
+I have read some articles that speculate if Samhain was coopted by Catholics at all, it wasn't All Saints Day that replaced it but Saint Martin's Day (aka Martinmas).
 Saint Martin's Day, now abandoned, was once the largest festival in that corner of the year.
+Some sources say it was as big before the Protestant Reformation as Thanksgiving is to us now.
 It was the Protestant Reformation that killed it.
 An interesting proposition!
 But equally difficult to prove out.

 You've no doubt heard about the bonfires.
 Do you know why bonfires are called bonfires?
 The word means "bone fires".
 They were large fires where animal bones were burned.
 Bone ash was used to make all sorts of useful things, including soap.
 Amos 2: 1 mentions the bones of a king being burned into lime.
+I want to point out that bone fires were not typically lit at night.
+They were daytime fires that might last into the night.
+It does not have to be nighttime to have a fire (have you ever camped?).
 The word bonfire did not come to mean a large celebratory fire until the 16th century.
 That is well after Druidic paganism was eliminated.
-These weren't party fires or religious rituals.
+These weren't party fires nor purely religious rituals.
 They were farming necessities.
 I am not saying there were no large celebratory fires before the 16th century.
 I am just saying people need to drop the notion that the word bonfire is always synonymous with a pagan ritual.
+Also, drop the idea that just because they had a large fire it had to be about fires and had to be at night.

 This all reminds me of the Yule Log, which turns out to be a Christian tradition.
 (For more, see our post "Christmas FAQ" in the section "Does the Yule Log come from pagan Yule traditions?".)

-Regarding the idea that during Samhain the dead walked among the living, it is likely something the Celtic pagans really did believe, but it might be a later development.
+Regarding the idea that during Samhain the dead walked among the living - it is definitely something the Irish really did believe, but probably not the Druidic pagan Irish, because it looks like it might be a later development.

-The tradition about the closeness of the worlds of the living and the dead come to us in pieces from Celtic traditions, from the Celts of the British isles.
+The tradition about the closeness of the worlds of the living and the dead come to us in pieces from the British isles, mainly Ireland, and from quite recently.
 Does that mean it is fake history?
-No. It just seems to indicate it could be a later development.
+No. It just seems to indicate it could be a much later development.
 No one knows for sure.
-It might not even be entirely Druidic.
+It might not even be Druidic.
 Remember, the Druids were Celts, but not all Celts were Druids.
 The Druids ended, but the Celts continue on to this day.
 Apparently, I am part Celt myself (if the ever-shifting claims from Ancestry.com can be believed).
+And most Celts became Christians a millennia ago.
 It is sometimes difficult to piece together what is later Celtic folklore and what is original Druidic belief.
+Am I speculating that the formerly reincarnationist Celts could have picked up this otherworldly closeness after converting to Christianity?
+Yes.

 CONCLUSION